 “Shiplap walls add timeworn beach cottage character to any new space,” says the mag.

 From the house the view is of “dark gray sand, deep blue ocean, and clear skies…through a screen of tall, skinny Sitka spruce trees.”

-More photos, videos, and info. at Coastal Living.
+More photos and information at Coastal Living.